vertigis/meridian-design/docs/design-language.md

 ### Alerts

-Dialogs are the preferred method of presenting alerts to the user, since they allow information that is relevant to a state change, or problem, without navigating away, or impacting the information within the app.
+Dialogs are a good method of presenting alerts to the user, since they allow information that is relevant to a state change, or problem, without navigating away, or impacting the information within the app.
 This can include, but are not limited to:

 -   Destructive actions that would otherwise destroy information that has been altered.
 -   Problems that might have arisen with some actions, including saving, adding information or connection issues.